Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 I recommend Shimano Ultegra pedals – the PD-R8000 – as one of the two best road bike pedals for most road cycling enthusiasts.
 They perform well, suit the fit needs of most cyclists, are very durable, and require no maintenance.

-If your biomechanics or bad knees require a fit solution somewhat outside the norm or you just prefer pedals you can clip in from either side with near near-frictionless float, I recommend the Wahoo Speedplay Zero road bike pedals.
-Wahoo Fitness now owns the Speedplay brand, has kept the basic design and compatibility of the Zero line but eliminated the need to regularly grease the pedals.
+If your biomechanics or bad knees require a fit solution somewhat outside the norm, or you just prefer pedals you can clip in from either side with near-frictionless float (up to +/-7.5 degrees), I recommend the Wahoo Speedplay Zero road bike pedals.
+Wahoo Fitness now owns the Speedplay brand and has maintained the basic design and compatibility of the Zero line, but it has eliminated the need to grease the pedals regularly.

-In my experience riding both the new and prior Speedplay models, I find they operate identically and the latest ones are more consistent in the effort it takes to clip into and out of them and on par with the Shimano Ultegra road bike pedals in that regard.
+In my experience riding both the new and prior Speedplay models, I find they operate identically, and the latest ones are more consistent in the effort it takes to clip into and out of them and, after a handful of rides to get used to how they function, on par with the Shimano Ultegra road bike pedals.

-Having ridden the Wahoo Speedplay Zero road bike pedals for 1000 miles as of this update, I can’t judge their long-term durability but I’ve felt no performance decline in clipping in and out or the ease of their float.
+Having ridden the Wahoo Speedplay Zero road bike pedals for 2500 miles as of this update, I can confirm their durability and have felt no performance decline when clipping in and out or the ease of their float.
 You still should dry lube the cleat springs every few hundred miles to keep them operating at peak performance, something that takes only a few bursts of spray per cleat.

-At a market price of US$230/£200/€235, you can buy Wahoo Speedplay Zero pedals online at these links to Competitive Cyclist, Planet Cyclery, Tredz 10% off w/code ITKTDZ10, and Sigma Sports.
+At a market price of US$230/£200/€235, you can buy Wahoo Speedplay Zero pedals online at these links to Competitive Cyclist and Sigma Sports.

 Wahoo Fitness Speedplay Zero Pedals Cleat